KonWooKim/Guideline-Driven-LLM-Annotation_BLAH9/README.md

-# Leveraging Annotation Guidelines in Prompting LLM Annotators
+# Repurposing Annotation Guidelines in Prompting LLM Annotators

 ## Table of Contents